motis-project/motis-page/_posts/2020-05-06-motis-initial-release.markdown

   - Tim Witzel <a href="https://github.com/Nicrey">@Nicrey</a>

-All new contributers will be listed [here](https://github.com/motis-project/motis/graphs/contributors).
+All new contributors will be listed [here](https://github.com/motis-project/motis/graphs/contributors).